jonathancraddock/Cachet-Config/README.md

 ![](https://github.com/jonathancraddock/Cachet-Config/blob/03fb5a2aa5753cfdca7f78c206ac8e2c6cac4747/screencap/nodered-test-put.png)

-Using the function to set the URL, two headers, and the payload:
+The **function** can be used to set the URL, the two required headers, and the data object should be written to msg.payload.

 ```javascript
 msg.url = "https://cachet.example.com/api/v1/components/1";